openlawdc/simple/README.md

 Placeholders
 ------------

-Placeholder levels are similar to levels with `type`=`Section` but represents Code sections that no longer exist or may exist in the future but do not exist now.
+Placeholder levels are similar to levels with `type`=`Section` but represent Code sections that no longer exist or may exist in the future but do not exist now.
 Here is an example:

 	<level>
 	  <type>placeholder</type>